 This includes allegations made against agency and supply staff, volunteers and contractors.
-Should an allegation be made against the Headteacher, this will be reported to the Chair of the Governing Board.
+Should an allegation be made against the Headteacher, this should be reported to the Chair of the Governing Board or staff may report directly to the LADO using the contact details on page 5 of this document.